Business rates information

 Brighton & Hove City Council is keen to support small business and the local economy as much as possible.
 We offer flexible payment options and have a discretionary rate relief scheme to help charities and not-for-profit organisations.

 A guide to our services is sent with every business rates bill.
 We are required to produce this information each year.
-You can download a copy of the 2013-14 Business Guide to Brighton & Hove Services [PDF 768kb].
+You can download a copy of the 2014-2015 Guide to Business Rates in Brighton & Hove [PDF 803kb].

 Refuse collection and disposal